THE PASSIVE

 By Mary

-4. In the question form of passive verbs, an auxiliary verb precedes the subject
+4. In the question form of passive verbs, an

 Example:

-a) Was the boy helped by Mary?
+Was the boy

-b) Is the boy being helped by Mary?
+being helped by Mary?

-c) Has the boy being helped by Mary?
+being helped by Mary?

-NOTICE: The progressive forms of the present prefect, past prefect, future, and future prefect are very rarely used in the passive.
+prefect, past prefect, future, and future prefect are very rarely used in the

-B. USING THE PASSIVE
+B. USING THE

-1. Usually the passive is used without a by-phrase.
-The passive is most frequently used when it is not known or important to know exactly who performs an action.
+passive is used without a by-phrase.
+The passive is most frequently used when

 Example: